divskyne/QA-JS-Training/README.md

 # QA-JS-Training
-Word from a week of training in JavaScript
+Work from a week of training in JavaScript